oroinc/documentation/user_guide/user_management_roles.rst

   |role_create|

-- In the form emerged, define the role name that will be used to assign the role to a user and other settings as described in the following sections:
+- In the form that has emerged, define the role name that will be used to assign it to a user.

+  Define other settings in the sections described below:

-  - ***Entity***: define what permissions the users assigned this role will have for the entity records with ownership type other than "None"
+  - ***Entity***: Define what permissions the users assigned this role will have for the entity records that have an ownership type other than "None".
-  - ***Capabilities***: define if the user assigned this role will have access to certain parts of the system
+  - ***Capabilities***: Define if the user that has been assigned this role will have access to certain parts of the system.
-  - ***Users***: select Users to be assigned this role
+  - ***Users***: Select users to be assigned this role.

 The "Entity" Section
 ^^^^^^^^^^^^^^^^^^^^

 If the ownership type of an entity is set to "None", it will appear in the *Entity* section of the *"Create Role"* form.
-Choose the permissions for each section from the drop-down:
+Choose the permissions for each section from the drop-down menu:

 .. image:: ./img/user_management/role_entity.png

 .. hint::

-    The *"Default"* field specifies the permission settings by default assigned to a new entity created.
+    The *"Default"* field specifies the permission settings that are by default assigned to a new entity.

 The "Capabilities" Section
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The "Capabilities" section contains a list of system functionalities, that can be enabled/disabled for all the users with a specific role.
+The "Capabilities" section contains a list of system functionalities that can be either enabled or disabled for all the users that have been assigned a specific role.

 .. image:: ./img/user_management/role_capabilities.png